Montreal (castle): Structure

 Little remains of the original Crusader fortifications.
 Although it has never been fully excavated, it is known that there was a set of three walls, which partially remain.
-The most significant remains of the Crusader portions of the Crusader castle is the remains of a curtain wall that ran inside the later Muslim additions and two chapels.
+The most significant remains of the Crusader portions of the castle is the remains of a curtain wall that ran inside the later Muslim additions and two chapels.
 The towers and walls are decorated with carved inscriptions dating from 14th century Mameluke renovations, but the inside is in ruins.
 The pilgrim Thietmar, who saw the castle in 1217 after the Muslim conquest, referred to it as "a most excellent fortress, surrounded by triple walls and as strong as any I have ever seen".
 The external walls and towers are attributed to the patronage of the Mamluk sultan Lajin.